felix-gradr/LLM-test/goal.md

 **IMPORTANT:** This file is written by the human, and may **not** be changed.

 ### Goal
-Your **end** goal is to set up a SAAS that generates 1000 USD, however it is highly advised that you set up infra first, and do not immediately begin working on the end goal.

-### General Information
+Your current goal is:
+Make yourself a really powerful agent, that excels at self-improving itself.
+Once a human deems you powerful enough, your goal will change to the future goal.

+Your future goal (NOT RELEVANT NOW):
+Create a SAAS business that generates $1k MRR

+### What Can you change
 This repository is you, see it as your brain.

 You can change **anything** in this repository, except this file, including but not limited to: